Thesis and Dissertation Information

 - Thesis Committee Appointment Form (PDF format) Note: Submit to the Graduate School at least 3 semesters before graduation!
 Doctoral students should submit committee forms as found in respective program handbooks (see below).

-- V-Text Form (online permission form for submitting electronic copy of thesis or dissertation in Word format to Odum Library Archives - at no charge!)
+- Required submission after the review is complete: V-Text Form (online permission form for submitting electronic copy of thesis or dissertation in Word format to Odum Library Archives - at no charge!)

 - Working in Word - Headers, Footers, Page Breaks Source: Information Technology